permafrost-dev/node-ray/README.md

 ## Configuration

+_Note: This section only applies if you are using `node-ray` in the NodeJS environment._

 `node-ray` will search for `ray.config.js`.
 You should place this file in your project's root directory, similiar to the way `ray.php` is placed in the root directory when using `spatie/ray`.

 This is optional and the package will use the default settings if no configuration file is found.